 Wish I was able to snap a few photos of the kids’ sundae concoctions, but as you can imagine, they planted their faces into their frozen treats within nanoseconds.

-Birthday Boy chose chocolate as his flavor of choice, and I opted for this egg-free version.
-It’s so much easier than dealing with egg tempering.
+Because Birthday Boy chose chocolate as his flavor of choice, I opted for this egg-free version.
+(It’s sooo much easier than dealing with egg tempering.)

 Here’s to birthdays.
 Birthdays and ice-cream.
-And chocolate 🙂
+Regular days with ice cream.
+And always plenty of chocolate 🙂 Enjoy!

 This simple and easy chocolate ice cream is rich, full of chocolate flavor, and completely egg-free.
 Only 6 ingredients.